Policy

 Every analysis post follows this process:

-Deceit publishes across three domains, each with a distinct reading mode:
+Deceit publishes across five domains, each with a distinct reading mode:

 Deceit operates as commentary, criticism, and media literacy under fair use.
 We reproduce small portions of third-party posts to review and analyze them.
 We are not affiliated with the original posters or platforms.